IfeKaNdu/PublicFTPserver.md/MyPublicFTPserver.md

 --------------------------------------------------------------
 ### 3. Securing the ftp server
-A firwall may prevent your vsftpd FTP srver from fully being accessibele
+A firwall may prevent your vsftpd FTP server from fully being accessibele

 **Opening up your firewall for FTP**